ros2/design/articles/qos_deadline_liveliness_lifespan.md

 title: ROS QoS - Deadline, Liveliness, and Lifespan
 permalink: articles/qos_deadline_liveliness_lifespan.html
 abstract:
   This article makes the case for adding Deadline, Liveliness, and Lifespan QoS settings to ROS.
 It outlines the requirements and explores the ways it could be integrated with the existing code base.
 author: '[Nick Burek](https://github.com/nburek)'
+date_written: 2019-09
+last_modified: 2019-09
 published: true
 categories: Middleware
 date: February 13th 2019